AvirukBasak/shsc-lang/docs/LanguageDocs.md

 #### Module `io`
 - `io:print(any, ...)` prints string form of data (calls `tostr`)
-- `io:input(str, i64)` where the first argument is the prompt and the second argument is the type of input, see [Global variables for types](#global-variables-for-types)
+- `io:input(str, i64)` where the first argument is the prompt and the second argument is the type of input, see [global variables for types](#global-variables-for-types)

 #### Module `it`
 - `it:len(any)` returns length of list, string or map, else returns `1`